-As a Senior Lecturer within the School of Clinical & Applied Sciences, Lawrence currently teaches on BSc and MSc Physiotherapy (pre-registration) and MSc Sports and Exercise Medicine programmes.
+As a Senior Lecturer within the School of Health, Lawrence currently teaches on BSc and MSc Physiotherapy (pre-registration) and MSc Sports and Exercise Medicine programmes.
 He currently modules leads MSK Physiotherapy (level 5 and level 7) and Epidemiology and Sports Trauma Management module (level 7) and is the admissions tutor for MSc Physiotherapy (pre-registration) programme.

 Previous to his work in higher education, Lawrence has worked in the NHS and private sector and sports medicine in men's professional rugby and elite female football.